 The COUNTX function takes two arguments.
 The first argument must always be a table, or any expression that returns a table.
 The second argument is the column or expression that is searched by COUNTX.

-The COUNTX function counts only numeric values, dates, or strings.
-Arguments that are logical values or text that cannot be translated into numbers are not counted.
+The COUNTX function counts only values, dates, or strings.
 If the function finds no rows to count, it returns a blank.
-When there are rows, but none meets the specified criteria, then the function returns 0.

-If you want to count logical values, or text, use the COUNTA or COUNTAX functions.
+If you want to count logical values, use the COUNTAX function.

 The following formula returns a count of all rows in the Product table that have a list price.